luskizera/iziflow-plugin/docs/product.md

 - **Connection styles:** Differentiates primary and secondary connections (`[SECONDARY]`).

 ### 🤖 AI assistant (optional)
-- Use the IziFlow Copilot (GPT-powered) to automatically generate Markdown structure through guided prompts — just copy the result into the plugin.
+- Use the IziFlow Copilot (GPT-powered) to automatically generate ready-to-paste YAML (with metadata, anchors, offsets) through guided prompts — just copy the result into the plugin.

 ## Technical requirements